 International brands have employees spread all over the world and must connect with each one in their local languages.
 Curate all information and content to be relevant as per where they are located.
 Dynamic segmentation of your content will help you stay local and go global at the same time.

 c.
 Promote Further Knowledge Sharing Beyond the Brand

-Employee advocacy is applicable to businesses of all sizes no matter what country or industry.
+Employee advocacy applies to businesses of all sizes no matter what country or industry.
 Take time to develop an employee advocacy strategy that will help your brand harness the power of the people to boost internal organizational goals.
 The potency of this concept is just being realized.
 More and more brands are considering this as part of their overall growth strategy.
 Be one of the few early adaptors to stay ahead of the curve.